Causes of the First Intifada: Radicalisation of Palestinian students

-Palestinians invested heavily into their education and universities in the 1970s and 1980s, leading to Palestine becoming one of the best-educated nations in the Middle East.
-However, according to Boaz Ganor of Reichman University, " this progress did not translate into demand for skilled labor.
+Palestinians in the occupied territories placed heavy cultural emphasis on education and universities in the 1970s and 1980s, leading to Palestine becoming one of the best-educated nations in the Middle East.
+However, as Boaz Ganor of Reichman University has noted, "this progress did not translate into demand for skilled labor.
 Instead, university students had to increasingly accept menial labor in Israel, leaving young Palestinians with limited opportunities to apply their higher skills," while "educated youth were likewise more exposed to the increasing politicization and radicalization of student movements and the emergence of new ideological and political movements."
-According to Don Peretz of Binghamton University, "young Palestinians, among the best educated groups in the Middle East, had only limited opportunities to apply their higher skills, especially since the return of thousands of workers from the Gulf states following cutbacks in oil production during the early 1980s."
+According to Peretz, "young Palestinians, among the best educated groups in the Middle East, had only limited opportunities to apply their higher skills, especially since the return of thousands of workers from the Gulf states following cutbacks in oil production during the early 1980s."

 Some commentators have also cited the policies of the Israeli government towards Palestinian universities as contributing to the radicalisation of Palestinian students in the years prior to the Intifada.
 Hiroyuki Suzuki of the University of Tokyo has pointed towards Israeli Military Order No. 854 in 1980 that placed Palestinian universities under Israeli military control, citing a major wave of protests in Spring 1985 by Bethlehem University students after four students were injured a demonstration and a major wave in late 1986 by Birzeit University students after two students were killed by the Israeli military in a demonstration against a new checkpoint on campus.
 Palestinian-American scholar Edward Said noted that Palestinian students during the 1970s and 1980s saw their universities frequently ordered closed by the Israeli government, sometimes for weeks at a time.
 According to Ann M. Lesch of Villanova University, "being elected to the student council almost guaranteed detention or deportation."
-According to Aryeh Shalev of the Jaffee Center for Strategic Studies, "universities became hothouses for Palestinian nationalism and revolutionary ideas."
+According to Shalev, "universities became hothouses for Palestinian nationalism and revolutionary ideas."